Gluten-Free Strawberry Cake

 Strawberry Reduction

-- 2 pounds fresh strawberries (32 ounces)
+- 2 lbs fresh strawberries

-- 4 tablespoons granulated sugar
+- 4 tbsp granulated sugar

-- 1 tablespoon lemon juice Optional
+- 1 tbsp lemon juice, optional

 Strawberry Cake

-- ½ cup unsalted butter For dairy-free use Smart Balance butter.
+- 1/2 cup unsalted butter, For dairy-free use Smart Balance butter.

-- 1 ¾ cup granulated sugar
+- 1 3/4 cup granulated sugar

 - 1 teaspoon pure vanilla extract

-- 3 large eggs , room temperature
+- 3 large eggs, at room temperature

-- 2 ½ cups gluten-free all-purpose flour with xanthan gum I like Pillsbury gluten-free.
+- 2 1/2 cups gluten-free all-purpose flour with xanthan gum, I like Pillsbury gluten-free.
 Not all gluten-free flours are created equal.
 You may experience different baking results depending on the gluten-free flour blend you choose.

 - 2 teaspoons gluten-free baking powder